snek-at/jaen/README.md

 ### Blocks
 The Block is the keystone of the StreamField.
-With the help of blocks you can build complex React-Components with editable content.
+With the help of blocks you can build complex React-Components with editable content.<div style="text-align: right">[Wiki](https://github.com/snek-at/jaen/wiki/Blocks)</div>

 ```javascript
 import {